Skip to main content

 The S3(...) is a TVF (Table Value Function).
 A Table Value Function is essentially a table, so it can appear in any SQL statement where a "table" can appear.

-The attributes of a TVF include the file path to be analyzed, file format, connection information of the object storage, etc. The file path (URI) can use wildcards to match multiple files.
-The following file paths are valid:
+The attributes of a TVF include the file path to be analyzed, file format, connection information of the object storage, etc.

-• Match all files starting with test_
+• file_*: Matches all files starting with file_

 Automatic Inference of File Column Types